-We publish: two issues of Passager Journal each year; books of poetry, short stories, and memoir; a biennial book prize for a new poet over 70; and the Pandemic Diaries.
+We publish: two issues of Passager Journal each year; books of poetry, short stories, and memoir; and a biennial book prize for a new poet over 70.

 Please see our guidelines for each series below.